-Amenities: Pond with bench and picnic table, <100m from road, good for fishing, canoe/kayak, skating, nature observation.
+Current use: Pond with bench and picnic table, <100m from road, good for fishing, canoe/kayak, skating, nature observation.
 Eagle Scout project built the bench and improved area for access in approximately 2005-2008.

-Recommended Action Items: Town ownership and conservation rules signs are good.
-Add trails signage.
+Immediate actions needed for protection of property and natural systems: Clean up and beautify bench and picnic table area.
+Town ownership and conservation rules signs are good.
+Recreation potential: Include area in Medfield Trails system and post trail map QR code signage.
 Consider improvements to parking and short walk to pond for full accessibility rating.